(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 Please note that salt is not required in this recipe.
 Sourdough spelt has enough flavour of its own, and will keep fresh for ten days, without it.

-Preheat the oven for five minutes, then place the dish on the middle shelf with the lid still on (this is to get the benefit of steaming the bread, using the moisture in the dough) and bake for 45 minutes.
-Then remove the lid and continue baking for another 15 minutes.
+Preheat the oven for five minutes, then place the dish with the lid still on, on the middle shelf (this will give you the benefit of steaming the bread, using the trapped moisture in the dough) and bake for 45 minutes.
+Then remove the lid (which is why it shouldn’t be allowed to rise too high, you’ll never get it off) and continue baking for another 15 minutes.
 Then switch off the oven, but leave the loaf inside with the door closed for another 15 minutes.
-Take out and allow to cool in a cold room for an hour, after which you should be able to slide a knife around the edge and loosen it enough to turn the loaf out (upside-down) onto something like a sieve, to allow the air to dry the outside, which will still be damp.
-The drying process can take a couple of hours.
-This is very important.
-If you forget to dry it properly the loaf will stay damp and go mouldy.
+Take out and allow to cool in a cold room for at least hour, so it starts to shrink a bit and naturally peel away from the dish, after which you should be able to slide a knife around the edge and the loaf will tip out.
+Place upside down on something like a sieve, to allow the air to dry the outside thoroughly, which will still be very damp and soft.
+The drying process can take a couple of hours or all night.
+But it is very important.
+If you forget to do this the loaf will stay damp and go mouldy.
 When it feels totally dry, store in a cotton drawstring bag.
-It should keep fresh/ soft/ and chewy now for at least seven days, and still edible for several days after that.
+It should then keep fresh/ soft/ and chewy now for at least seven days, and still edible for several days after that.

 This recipe makes a loaf that weighs around 1.45 kg, which incidentally is 650 g heavier than a similar sized artisan loaf bought from a shop.
 Because the lighter one will be full of holes.
 If you want to make a smaller loaf simply use less water.
 Nothing else needs to be altered.